|

 Q: How do researchers use physical data to study these events?

-A: Researchers collect seismological, thermal, and geological data to model disasters and assess the risks associated with certain geographic areas.
+A: Researchers collect seismic, thermal, and geological data in order to model disasters and assess the risks associated with certain geographic areas.

 Q: What is the impact of volcanoes on our history?